Atlas Carrot (70 Days)

-Parisian market type for the gourmet gardener.
-Improved variety of the 19th century Parisian Heirloom.
+The Atlas Casrrot is a Parisian market type for the gourmet gardener.
+Improved variety of the 19th-century Parisian Heirloom.
 Rounded roots flourish in heavy or shallow soils.
 Not enough space in the garden?
 Grow in a container, (we’ve even heard of someone growing these in a gutter garden).
 Keep well irrigated as drought stress can cause elongated roots.
 Steam or roast whole.
-Be creative, they can be made into a beautiful decorative garnish.
+Be creative, the Atlas Carrot can be made into a beautiful decorative garnish.

 Germination: 6-14 days